hyperglyph/hyperglyph/spec/glyph_spec.rst

 objects to the client. objects are described in terms of hypermedia objects - links and forms.

-essentially, glyph is a format for machine readable webpages. the server can translate objects into resources with forms, and the client can translate this back into objects with methods.
+underneath, glyph is a format for machine readable webpages. the server can translate objects into resources with forms, and the client can translate this back into objects with methods.

+the client begins by fetching a page at a known url, and then follows links and submits forms to receive new objects

 mime type
 ---------